 -Lodge in hostel, shareable room

 -Transportation to return to Cusco (train-bus)

-Since 2011 there has also been another company operating on this line called Inca Rail (www.incarail.com) – they offer pretty similar services to Peru Rail but they’re very slightly cheaper.
+Since 2011 there has also been another company operating on this line called Inca Rail (www.incarail.com) – they offer pretty similar services to Peru Rail but they’re slightly cheaper.

 1. Machu Picchu Cultural Centre Machu Picchu Cultural Centre in the town of Aguas Calientes (15 minutes from the entrance to Machu Picchu

-The cost is approximately $40 US for a ticket to Machu Picchu.
+As of our last update, entry is $45 USD for a ticket to Machu Picchu (extra to climb either Machupicchu Mountain or Waynapicchu, but not both).
 From the main entrance, it is a short 10-15 minute hike up the mountain on a well worn trail to the first view of Machu Picchu.
-You can walk up the trail the entire ways to the hut that is located above the actual city of Machu Picchu.
-The classic shots of Machu Picchu are from near this small house, called the Hut of the Caretaker of the Funerary Rock that is located near the viewing area, near the end of the Inca Trail.
-The Funerary rock was hand carved by the Incas and is roped off located right behind this hut.
-You are free to walk among most of the ruins here with the exception of the main courts in the center of the city which are roped off.
+Visitors can walk up the trail the entire ways to the hut located above the actual city of Machu Picchu.
+The classic shots of Machu Picchu are from near this small house, called the Hut of the Caretaker of the Funerary Rock located near the viewing area, near the end of the Inca Trail.
+The funerary rock was hand carved by the Incas and is roped off directly behind the hut.
+Visitors with a guide, are free to walk among most of the ruins here with the exception of the main courts in the center of the city which are roped off.

-Hiking in the actual ruins is very different than seeing them from above.
-Here you get a real feel for how the city was constructed and how much work was involved for cutting the stones and placing them.
-You can see close up the “most perfectly constructed wall in all of South America” and you can see the only circular constructed building in all of Machu Picchu.
-Most of the tourists are here from the hours of 10-2pm.
-If you can be at Machu Picchu before or after this time, there really are not a lot of people walking in the ruins.
-The lighting changes dramatically throughout the day here and you really need at least a day to absorb these changes and to visit all there is to see here.
+Once back among the ruins, check out the “most perfectly constructed wall in all of South America” and the only circular constructed building in all of Machu Picchu.
+Most tourists are here from the hours of 10-2pm.
+If you can be at Machu Picchu before or after this time, there really are not a lot of people walking among the ruins.
+The lighting changes dramatically throughout the day; visitors really need at least two admission tickets to absorb these changes and to fully explore the ruins.